Now earn $0.01 per stream - Free trial

 As for how an artist and platform should work together, Grabba Ranks says it best: “The relationship between an artist and a platform should be symbiotic.
 The platform should provide artists with the tools and opportunities to showcase their talent in new and creative ways, while the artist brings their unique voice and content that adds value to the platform.
 It’s all about collaboration—working together to push boundaries, create memorable experiences, and build a community.”

-Arielle Lana LeJarde – Writer Bio
+Arielle Lana LeJarde – Bio

 Arielle Lana LeJarde is a Brooklyn-based culture writer, DJ, and the founder of HEADS KNOW.
 Find her on Twitter or at her next party.